 1. 123456 2. password 3.
 123456789 4.
 12345678 5.
 12345 6. qwerty 7.
 123123 8.
 111111 9. abc123 10.
 1234567

 If you are using any of the passwords above, or anything similar to the above, you should change your password right away.

-One of the many features of WPScan is password brute forcing.
+One of the many features of the WPScan security scanner is password brute forcing.
 The WPScan CLI (Command Line Interface) tool can be used to iterate over a password list to try to guess a user’s password.

-To launch a password brute force attack with WPScan CLI, the command looks like this:
+To launch a password brute force attack with WPScan CLI against a WordPress website, the command looks like this:

 wpscan --url http://test.local/ --passwords passwords.txt

 We pass WPScan the site URL with the